Dog Not Peeing as Much as Usual (Here’s Why)

 Dogs typically urinate several times a day, so a noticeable decrease can be a sign of an underlying problem.

-We outline the common reasons why a dog may not pee as much as usual, what you can do at home, and when to seek veterinary help.
+We outline the common reasons why a dog may not pee as much as usual, what you can do at home, and when to seek veterinary care.

 A dog not peeing as much as usual is often experiencing mild dehydration, early urinary tract irritation, bladder discomfort, pain when posturing, kidney issues, hormonal changes, or stress that reduces their urge to urinate.